 We run Sensory Circuits sessions for children who may need this provision and this addresses the following needs: gross motor control; self-confidence and any difficulties in accessing lessons; sensory needs.
-We can also offer a lunch time club, as required, where selected children can go and play with a range of toys or complete activities.
-This is for those who might find lunchtimes difficult or need extra support socially.
+We also offer a lunch time Thrive club, to support those who may find the lunctime provision outside overwhelming.